augustinh22/msc_markdown/source/03_AppliedExample.md

 ### Accessing and Acquiring Sentinel-2 data \label{sec:acquisition}

-A \ac{CLI} was implemented in Python to allow searching and downloading data from the Copernicus Open Access Hub's \acs{API}, similar to the work of Olivier Hagolle [@hagolleAutomatedDownloadSentinel22018].
+A \ac{CLI} was implemented in Python to allow searching and downloading data from the Copernicus Open Access Hub's \acs{API}, similar to the work of @hagolleAutomatedDownloadSentinel22018.
 It is intended to be used on Windows, Mac or Linux \acs{OS}.
 The temporal restraints for queries can be determined based on start and end times for data acquisition or ingestion to the hub.
 Spatial restraints can be set by defining a point, polygon or granule name.
 The last of those possibilities is facilitated by an in-house \ac{API} at \acs{ZGIS} developed by Martin Sudmanns that returns the centre point of any existing Sentinel-2 granule by name[^4].
 If this option is used, only the identified granule is downloaded from any matching results.
 This is especially important for targeted extraction of specific granules from older, multiple granule products in the archive from before 6 December 2016.
 Downloaded scenes are automatically unzipped in a designated target directory (in this case, granule-based directories), and any products already located in the target directory are not downloaded again.

 [^4]: In the current implementation of the Copernicus Open Access Hub's \acs{API}, using the centre point is the best way to limit results to a given granule rather than using the entire footprint extent of a granule.
 This is because each granule overlaps neighboring granules by at least 200\acs{m} on each side.
 Granule specific Sentinel-2 data retrieval at the time of writing is not a feature offered by the Copernicus Open Access Hub.

-\graffito{EO-Compass also uses a modified version of this script to harvest Sentinel-2 metadata.}
+\graffito{EO-Compass [@sudmannsEOCompass2018] also uses a modified version of this script to harvest Sentinel-2 metadata.}

 The structure of products and metadata has seen a few modifications since the first scenes offered to the public in 2015, which requires some more complex handling in the script.
 Most notably, Sentinel-2 products were served in packages of multiple granules prior to 6 December 2016, with sizes sometimes exceeding 6\acs{GB}.
 The actual physical file structure has, however, remained mostly the same (*see* \autoref{fig:s2_structure}).
 In the case of older multiple-granule products, the product name might appear more than once in \autoref{tab:s2products}, but are saved in the appropriate granule-named directory in this implementation (i.e. a product could contain granules 37SBA and 37SCA, so is listed twice, but in each granule-specific directory, the product directory only contains the data extracted for that specific granule).